 In her statement, Jane (also known as “Nightbird”) reveals the secret of happiness.
 It does not depend on what we achieve or have in our life; it does not depend on our life circumstances at all.
-Happiness is not a feeling, but rather an overall mood state, and is not dependent on what happens to us, good or bad.
-It is based on a decision to be happy.
+Happiness is not a feeling, but rather an over-all mood state, and is not dependent on what happens to us, good or bad, but is based on a decision to be happy.
 While happy, we can have a variety of feelings, including joy, sadness, anger, and fear, but underneath all of these emotions is a state of happiness.
-One way of picturing this is to imagine that we are happy at the bottom of the ocean, and while the surface can be quite turbulent as various feelings are experienced, we remain happy far below the surface.
-Happiness has also been characterized as resembling the sky, and just as the sky contains various weather conditions that come and go without affecting the sky, so our thoughts and feelings can come and go without affecting our happiness.
+One way of picturing this is to imagine we are happy at the bottom of the ocean, and while the surface can be quite turbulent as various feelings are experienced, we remain happy far below the surface.
+Happiness has also been characterized as resembling the sky, and like the sky contains various weather conditions that come and go without affecting the sky, so our thoughts and feelings can come and go without affecting our happiness.

-There is some research that suggests that such actions as smiling, expressing gratitude, and having a positive outlook are associated with increased happiness.
+There is some research that suggests that such actions as smiling, expressing gratitude and having a positive outlook are associated with increased happiness.
 Once we have made the decision to be happy, we naturally smile, feel and express gratitude, and see the positive in all situations.
 Genetics may play a role in making it easier for some people to choose happiness, but even people with less favorable genetics can still succeed at choosing happiness with enough effort.
 Happiness is a choice that must be made daily, and some of the practices that make it easier for us to support our choice for happiness include experiencing and expressing gratitude, loving ourselves, forgiving others, pursuing our life purpose, loving others, and serving others with compassion.
-These practices do not cause happiness; rather, they serve to express the happiness we have already chosen.
+These practices do not cause happiness; rather they serve to express the happiness we have already chosen.

 Another post will focus on the role of action in our life.
 While thoughts, feelings and body-states play an important role in our lives, our lives will primarily be shaped by the actions we take.